eesungkim/Speech_Emotion_Recognition_AAE/README.md

 ## Datasets
 * Interactive Emotional Dyadic Motion Capture (IEMOCAP) database is required to run this code.
-* It used only improvised data for context-independent situation evaluation.

 ## Dependencies
 * openSMILE for low-level acoustic features extraction